Transcribe a Drum Track¶

 import drumscript as ds

-# Load audio
+# Load drum-only audio